20094488WIT/games-app/README.md

 # notes-app-console
-Console Notes App written in Kotlin.
+Games app written in kotlin based off of the Notes App V4

 ## Project Description

-The Notes App is a **Menu-Driven Console App** that allows the user to perform the following on a List of Notes:
+The Games App is a **Menu-Driven Console App** that allows the user to perform the following on games:

-1. Add a Note
+1. Add a Game
-2. List a Note
+2. List all Games
-3. Update a Note
+3. List all Games by genre
-4. Delete a Note
+4. Delete a Game
+5. Calculate Cost of all games that you own

-The user can ***search*** for notes by their *title*.
+The user can ***search*** for games by their *title*.

-The notes can be persisted to files in the following format:
+The games can be persisted to files in the following format:

 - XML
 - JSON